 The Lake Superior Writing Project is a group of teachers interested in building a network of support for teachers who share a passion for literacy and the teaching of literacy.
 We are exploring ways to establish support for teachers from across the Lake Superior Arrowhead region.
 An affiliate of the Minnesota Writing Project, we explore and facilitate conversations among teachers leading to an understanding of and appreciation for Native American culture, history, and literature.

-The fourth Lake Superior Writing Project mini-institute will take place on July 8 through 12, 2013.
-For more information on the 2013 mini-institute and application directions, go to the 2013 mini-institute page.
+The fourth Lake Superior Writing Project mini-institute took place on July 8 through 12, 2013.
+Find out more about what the teacher writers did on the 2013 mini-institute page.

 The third LSWP mini-institute brought together twelve regional teachers on July 9 through 13, 2012, on the UMD campus.
 For more information, go to the 2012 mini-institute page.

 The second mini-institute took place on July 11 through 15, 2011, at the University of Minnesota Duluth campus, and was attended by nine area teachers.
 See the 2011 mini-institute page for more details of the exciting week.